Dragon Raja (Chinese novels): Reception

 Dragon Raja, then known as Project:SU, was revealed at Games Developer Conference (GDC) 2019.
-Even before the official launch, there were a number of mainstream gaming websites worldwide reporting about the game, such as IGN Poland, Pocket Gamer, Noisy Pixel and mein MMO Most of the reports praised the graphics.
+Even before the official launch, there were a number of mainstream gaming websites worldwide reporting about the game, such as IGN Poland, Pocket Gamer, and mein MMO Most of the reports praised the graphics.
 It also won the "Most Anticipated Game" award at Unreal Open Day 2019.

+Donghua

+The novel was later adapted as Donghua series, firstly aired on Tencent Video in the mainland China on March 19, 2022 and in Japan in April 6th, 2024.
+A second season will premiere in China in 2025.